 Transformers '84 #0: This issue is more in line with what I hoped the relaunched "Transformers" series would be.
 We learn that Optimus Prime launched the Ark as a way to lure Megatron to his doom.
 He brought his best warriors along with him (to their presumed doom) so that Megatron wouldn't suspect anything.
 I mean, whoa.
 Heavy is the head that wears the crown.
 Meanwhile, the B story involves a team looking for an ark.
 In the original cartoon series, Optimus' Ark crashed landed millions of years before 1984, and the B story is set in Medieval Earth, so I assume it's the Ark that they're trying to locate.
 But, Prime made Counterpunch promise not to allow anyone to look for them, to ensure that Megatron never troubled Cybertron again, so something is afoot, clearly.
 Again, overall, I'd say this series so far holds more promise than the relaunched one, in terms of getting to spend time with the characters that I love.

 The revelations come because the team stumbles upon Dr. Argus as he's picking up a supply drop.
 We learn that the biophagus isn't a virus: it's a "single-cell organism that flash-feeds on animal DNA."
-The zombies who we saw in the previous two issues aren't people: they're constructs that the biophagus created.
+The zombies whom we saw in the previous two issues aren't people: they're constructs that the biophagus created.
 It started as a mist when it first arrived on Earth, but it can take on the shape of any animal that it consumes.
 On Earth, it takes the form of people to lure more people into its clutches.
-Argus and Nyseth were working on a weapon that attacks the biophagus' "neuropressin" pheromone, which allows it to communicate with itself telepathically.
+Argus and Dr. Nyseth were working on a weapon that attacks the biophagus' "neuropressin" pheromone, which allows it to communicate with itself telepathically.
 It turns out Argus wasn't exposing lottery victims to the virus last issue to create a cure; he's trying to turn his former lab assistant into a biophagus-human hybrid so he can serve as the delivery mechanism for the weapon.
 Also, Dr. Argus dug Nyseth's grave because she died two weeks ago of a brain aneurysm.
 Ruh-roh.

 Argus then informs the team that Ian's memory drive might be at Syngen Station, where Nyseth first worked when she came to Earth.
-But, it's (of course) one of the most highly protected facilities in the world, because it was the center of biophagus research.
+But it's (of course) one of the most highly protected facilities in the world, because it was the center of biophagus research.
 As such, Cross has to kidnap Argus to enter it, because he's the only one with access.
-However, Nathan encourages her to let him continue trying to "cure" the biophagus, giving Argus time to hit a SOS button.
+However, Nathan encourages her to let Argus continue trying to "cure" the biophagus, giving Argus time to hit a SOS button.
 Cross is forced to reveal to Nathan that Jenner has the other sample (of biophagus, I think).
 As such, they don't have time: they have to get Ian's drive to learn what the Sword of God is planning.
 (I'm guessing that Jenner is going to release the biophagus on Mars?)
 Argus' rescue team arrives at the lab but the team manages to escape.

 Oh, also?
-The victims who "won" the lottery" from issue #1?
+The victims who "won" the lottery from issue #1?
 It turns out they're the piles of bodies that we also saw in issue #1.
 Kestrel is feeding the "winners" to the biophagus to keep it controlled; it's the only way that they've been able to survive.
 (I was wondering how or why they piled up the bodies so high.
-Like everything with this series, the answer is grimmer than I thought.).
-But, the revelations don't stop there.
-It turns out Pickles is a "brain-damaged" construct; he was exposed to radiation and somehow forgot his biophagus connection, bonding onto Pace instead.
+Like everything with this series, the answer is grimmer than I thought.)
+But the revelations don't stop there.
+It turns out Pickles (Pace's bear) is a "brain-damaged" construct; he was exposed to radiation and somehow forgot his biophagus connection, bonding onto Pace instead.
 We also learn from Argus that Nyseth didn't really die of a brain aneurysm, as he later confides to Cross.
 After Nyseth was chosen in the lottery, Kestrel exempted her to continue her research, but a mob killed her anyway.
 We also learn that the Marshal was friends and partners with Ian Black before he joined Jenner's crew.
 It's all...a lot.

 As revelation-heavy as this issue was, though, it didn't just read as exposition.
 In moments when it came close to that, LeHeup quickly made sure to focus on the emotions driving these characters.
-For example, in a flashback, we see that Garren confronted Amy over her lack of a plan to get off Earth.
+For example, in a flashback, we see that Garren confronted Cross over her lack of a plan to get off Earth.
 They kiss, but they have to stop when they arrive on Earth.
-Amy remembers this moment as she weeps over Garren's loss.
+Cross remembers this moment as she weeps over Garren's loss.
 Ugh.
 It was a punch right in the feels, man.
 Did I mention the Martian president has to decide whether to let a terrorist strike continue so they can kidnap one of Jenner's Inner Circle without him realizing they captured the agent?
 LeHeup just really knows how to make a bad situation worse.

 Also Read: Marvel's Spider-Man: City at War #6